/

 • “Ten Chicken Recipes Every Home Cook Should Know”

-No matter how good those chicken recipes might be, that offer is not relevant to the content on the page and the likely intent of the visitors who are reading it.
+No matter how good those chicken recipes might be, that offer is irrelevant to the content on the page and the likely intent of the visitors who are reading it.

 2) Be Clear And Concise

 Your CTA needs to communicate your offer and convince a viewer to click within a second or two.
-A paragraph of text is too much for a prospect to process that quickly.
-A sentence or two, at most, is what you should be aiming for.
+A paragraph of text is too much for a prospect to process quickly.
+A sentence or two, at most, is what you should aim for.

 Here’s an example from SEO software provider Moz: